 Harry being this, at times, confuses Michael.
 Michael is used to the idea that he as a Knight would bear and suffer burdens so others do not.
 However, Harry lies by omission to the White Council in order to gain their support against the Denarians, just to give Michael and Sanya an edge against these ancient enemies knowing that Michael would never and could never lie to get help.
 Michael considers the fact Harry would risk his body, as if the Council found out he lied it could be called treason, for Michael's principals and goal a messianic act.

 Later, Harry references this side of himself again when he had incapacitated Nicodemus by strangling him with the Judas Noose.
 A man like Michael would have stopped as Nicodemus couldn't fight back.
 Harry just kept going.
-Nicodemus is one of those people in the world he could kill and never loose a minute of sleep about it.
+Nicodemus is one of those people in the world he could kill and never lose a minute of sleep about it.

 Arch-Enemy: Summer and Winter's forces to each other.
 Even if they have a job at the moment that doesn't involve the other, odds are they will end up getting into a tussle.
 Used by Harry when he gets some hobs attacking the station to attack Tiny Gruff.

 The Archive.
 Using only the magic she could draw in before all magic was cut off at the Shedd, she held her own against half a dozen Denarians effortlessly.
 Harry watched her use two different spells at the same time in each hand.
 If not for the limits of her child-size body, she would have outlasted all of them and left more dead on the floor.

 Tessa The mastermind behind constructing the Greater Circle which bound the Archive, tapping into the power of the ley-line.
 At the Shedd, she was able to throw powerful but clean and efficient lightning bolts with barely any energy usage.